quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint MUST NOT open more streams than permitted by the current stream limit set by its peer.
-For instance, a server that receives a unidirectional stream limit of 3 is permitted to open stream 3, 7, and 11, but not stream 15.
+For instance, a server that receives a unidirectional stream limit of 3 is permitted to open streams 3, 7, and 11, but not stream 15.
-An endpoint MUST terminate a connection with a STREAM_LIMIT_ERROR error if a peer opens more streams than was permitted.
+An endpoint MUST terminate a connection with an error of type STREAM_LIMIT_ERROR if a peer opens more streams than was permitted.
 This includes violations of remembered limits in Early Data; see {{zerortt-parameters}}.

 Note that these frames (and the corresponding transport parameters) do not